Virtual CampMed 2020

 Volunteers: Thia Courchesne, Caleb Robinson-Ethier, Gabrielle McDonald, Manon Valiquette, Matthew Novello

-This session will discuss important information about Naloxone kits – where to get one, when to use one, how to use one, and who to contact.
-Use the links below to navigate through the Naloxone presentation and view videos about how to obtain and use a Naloxone Kit.
-All links will open in a new browser tab.
+This mini-session covers important information about Naloxone Kits, including where to get one, when to use one, how to use one, and who to contact.

-Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Miranda Wysoczanski, Adam Poulin
+Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Miranda Wysoczanski, Adam Poulin, Claire Poulin

 Wellness Break Activities!

-Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Heidi Tuszkiewicz, Mackenzie Musicco, Julia Burns, Félix Lavigne, Manon Valiquette, Tyler Pretty, Jenna Robert
+Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Heidi Tuszkiewicz, Mackenzie Musicco, Julia Burns, Félix Lavigne, Manon Valiquette, Tyler Pretty, Jenna Robert, Aly Pullen

 Section II: Career Panel

-Are you considering a career in the healthcare field?
+Considering a career in the healthcare field?
 Then this section is for you!
-Our career panel will discuss what they do, the advantages and challenges of their job, and what educational path they followed.
+Our career panel will discuss what they do, the advantages and challenges of their job, as well what educational path they followed.